jhlagado/struct-z80/README.md

 ## Implement structured programming macros:

 In assembly language, program logic is obscured by the way it gets expressed in terms of state flags and branches.
-Consider this simple example of inverting a binary value which we'll first express in a structured language:
+Consider this simple example of inverting a binary value which we'll first express by using a structured language:

 ```
 let a = input;